P0W/option_strategies/README.md

 The focus here is HIGH PROBABILITY OF PROFIT.

 On my experience and some backesting on stockmock and algotest.in platforms, if we short strikes near to 1 standard deviation OTM, there's a high probability of profit.
-And instead of hedging with yet another OTMs on individual legs, we can place a stop loss order at 55% from entry price on both legs.
+And instead of hedging with yet another OTMs on individual legs, we can place a stop loss order at 65% from entry price on both legs.
+On expiry we can do same with straddle (short ATM PE and CE), with 65% stop loss on both legs.

+Trailing stop loss also reduces loss days and can be tried out.
+Do check out the

 We can also place a **_live monitor_** feed to monitor MTM on both legs and sqaure off if either a provided MTM SL is hit or a provided  MTM target is achieved for the day.